 – [Ryan] Yeah, I totally agree.
 I’m very excited to see, I mean, we’ve seen it obviously in kind of a recreational sense from time to time.
 Usually it’s kind of what catches the headlines, but as it relates to not just the industrial but even the enterprise side and understanding how it can play a role in the digital transformation of these organizations, I think is absolutely fascinating and very exciting to kind of keep an eye on.

 – [Keith] Yeah, couldn’t agree more.
-In the last use case that you mentioned around scalable production management that it has a lot to do with looking at the end environments or supply chain.
+In the last Applications that you mentioned around scalable production management that it has a lot to do with looking at the end environments or supply chain.
 And when COVID hit, for example in demand fell off, how many manufacturers were really able to correlate that with slowing down purchasing and not coming up with excess capacity.
 So how do you bring together your production management systems with the demand side, supply side all the different pieces of production in that instance, but more importantly if you’re expecting or managing your business based on a particular output or quality or things like that, this type of visibility into your production systems is really important.
 So there’s no surprises in the supply chain.

 – [Ryan] It’s been interesting to kind of hear the stories of organizations as they’ve gone through this pandemic and how it’s taught them a lot of lessons and kind of, I guess brought to the attention a lot of areas that they could use technology to help improve their business.
 Are there any specific areas that you’ve kind of seen the pandemic really narrow in on for kind of exposing companies, maybe where they weren’t as prepared as maybe they thought they were, or maybe didn’t really need to consider being prepared in that area?
 But something like this pandemic kind of expose them and they’ve started to really rethink their kind of digital transformation strategy and the kinds of solutions and implementations that they’re looking to explore or I guess expand into?